U.S., Japan pull nationals from China, big virus economic hit forecast

 “It’s my first time here in Asia, I feel very unlucky,” said Brazilian tourist Amanda Lee, 23, cutting short a trip.
 “I couldn’t even see the places I wanted, like the Great Wall.”

-There was relief, however, among those evacuated from Hubei province, home to about 60 million people and under virtual lockdown.
-“I was extremely worried that I was stuck there,” said Takeo Aoyama, who arrived in Tokyo on a chartered plane carrying 206 Japanese out of Wuhan, with more flights planned.
+There was relief, however, among evacuees from Hubei province, home to about 60 million people and under virtual lockdown.
+“I was extremely worried that I was stuck there,” said Takeo Aoyama, who arrived in Tokyo on a chartered plane carrying 206 Japanese out of Wuhan.

-The virus is weighing heavily on the world’s second-biggest economy.
-Companies are curbing travel to China, and airlines are cutting flights, with British Airways one of the biggest names in aviation to do so.
+The United States flew about 210 citizens out of Wuhan, to be screened several times on arrival in California.
+Britain said it would put 200 citizens on a charter plane on Thursday.

-A government economist said the outbreak could cut China’s first quarter growth by one point to 5% or lower as the crisis hits sectors from mining to luxury goods.
+The virus is weighing heavily on the world’s second-biggest economy, with companies cutting corporate travel to China and tourists cancelling trips.
+Various airlines are cutting flights, from British Airways and Lufthansa to Tanzania’s national carrier that postponed maiden flights.

-That may push policymakers into more stimulus measures, added Zhang Ming, an economist at the government’s Chinese Academy of Social Sciences think tank.
+A government economist said the crisis could cut China’s first quarter growth by one point to 5% or lower as the crisis hits sectors from mining to luxury goods.

 Hong Kong stocks took a beating on the first day of trading after the Lunar New Year break.
 Casino and financial stocks led the Hang Seng index 2.5% lower to a seven-month trough.